alan-turing-institute/mumoRAG-attacks/README.md

 - Install the project as editable `pip install -e .`

 ## Run Experiments
-- All experimets must be run from within the `/src` directory
+- All experiments must be run from within the `/src` directory